Orders, decorations, and medals of the United Kingdom: Reform

 Reforms of the system occur from time to time.
 In the last century notable changes to the system have included a Royal Commission in 1925 following the scandal in which Prime Minister David Lloyd George was found to be selling honours.
 The sale of British Honours, including titles, is now prohibited by the Honours (Prevention of Abuses) Act 1925.

-There was a further review in 1993 when Prime Minister John Major created the public nominations system.
+A significant set of reforms were enacted in 1993 under the Conservative Prime Minister John Major, with the intention of providing a more merits-based system for honouring service and achievement.
+Among other outcomes, this removed the rank distinctions that were explicitly linked to certain military awards, and ended (with the exception of High Court Judges) the awarding of ex officio honours.
+The reforms also provided for people to be nominated for an honour by members of the public, as well as placing more emphasis within the system on recognising and rewarding voluntary service in particular.

 In July 2004, the Public Administration Select Committee (PASC) of the House of Commons and, concurrently, Sir Hayden Phillips, Permanent Secretary at the Department of Constitutional Affairs, both concluded reviews of the system.
 The PASC recommended some radical changes; Sir Hayden concentrated on issues of procedure and transparency.
 In February 2005, the Government responded to both reviews by issuing a Command paper detailing which of the proposed changes it had accepted.
 These included diversifying and opening up the system of honours selection committees for the Prime Minister's list and also the introduction of a miniature badge.
 Furthermore, the 2004 review suggested a regular report on the transparency and operation of the system at a suggested frequency of every 3 years.
-These reviews have taken place in 2008, 2011, 2014 and 2018.
-The most recent review covers the period 2015 to 2018 and shows a notable shift towards community and voluntary recognition, and a continued emphasis on ensuring that the Honours System reflects British societal diversity.
+These reviews have taken place in 2008, 2011, 2014, 2018 and 2023.
+The most recent review covers the period 2019 to 2023 and shows a notable shift towards community and voluntary recognition, and a continued emphasis on ensuring that the Honours System reflects British societal diversity.

 As of 2012, same-sex civil partners of individual recipients of British honours are not themselves granted honours by way of their partnered relation.
 In July 2012, Conservative MP Oliver Colvile introduced a private member's bill, titled "Honours (Equality of Titles for Partners) Bill", to amend the honours system to both allow husbands of those made dames and for civil partners of recipients to receive honours by their relationship statuses.

+In May 2020, a special COVID nomination process was introduced to provide a more streamlined consideration process and accessible route for the public to nominate those in society who had responded to the COVID-19 pandemic.
+Compared with the existing public nomination form, it required substantially less information in order to be accepted and processed.
+This process was ended in May 2022.